Research Administrative Units

 The Vivarium personnel effectively discharged their responsibility to provide effective animal husbandry services, veterinary care, and breeding colony management in support of CDU’s research program.

 The Vivarium originally received its accreditation from the Association for Assessment and Accreditation of Laboratory Animal Care (AAALAC), International in August 1993, and has consistently maintained its accreditation ever since.
 The latest AAALAC accreditation site visit was conducted in November 2011 and resulted in continued full accreditation.
 The next site visit is scheduled for November 2014.

 The Vivarium complies and operates in accordance with the Animal Welfare Regulations, PHS policy on Humane Care and Use of Laboratory Animals, and other applicable federal, state and local laws and institutional policies regarding the use and care of research animals.

-Please address all inquiries to the Vivarium Director at 323-563-5986.
+Please address all inquiries to the Vivarium at 323-563-5986.

 Dr. Marcelo A. Couto, D.V.M., Ph.D., DACLAM

 Mobile: (310) 980-7888